raviqqe/stak/README.md

 ### Computational benchmarks

 The Stak Scheme interpreter runs 2 to 4 times slower than Python 3 at computationally heavy tasks depending on its configuration and benchmarks.
-For full benchmarks, see [the GitHub Action](https://github.com/raviqqe/stak/actions/workflows/bench.yaml).
+For all the benchmark results, see [the GitHub Action](https://github.com/raviqqe/stak/actions/workflows/bench.yaml).

 - Baseline: Python 3.12
 - Environment: Ubuntu 24.04, x86-64